 Watto, from the prequel films, raised concerns about being a Jewish caricature, being a hook-nosed, penny-pinching merchant and slave owner.
 His raspy accent sounds vaguely Yiddish, but the voice actor was actually going for Italian.
 It doesn't help that in the second film, Watto even wears a beard and black hat vaguely similar to a style favored by Hasidic (ultra-Orthodox) Jews.
 Perhaps to dissuade these accusations, in Star Wars: The Clone Wars the king of Watto's species has a vaguely British accent, and despite his small stature is depicted as a proud warrior.
-Although Toydarians are all grasping and unpleasant, they are rarely portrayed as outright villains.
+Although Toydarians are all grasping and unpleasant, it seems their worst sin is slave-owning.

 The Star Wars prequel films also feature the Neimoidians - a race of slit-eyed, inscrutable, unscrupulous villain aliens who speak with a vague Asian accent, wear Qing dynasty robes and hats, and threaten the galaxy with their trade routes and mass production technology.
 Many English-speaking critics saw the race as a collection of Asian stereotypes.
 Interestingly every localization of the film gives the species new accents.
 In Germany, for example, they got French accents.

 The Jawas are thinly veiled Space Romani, collecting scrap equipment and being chased off by "regular people" who accuse them of theft and peddling inferior goods.